ManuelStapper/RandomVariables.jl/README.md

 from the Distributions.jl package and equips it with an ID.
 ```
 X = RV(Normal())
-Y = Poisson(4)
+Y = RV(Poisson(4))
 ```

 #### Transformation of random variables

 Random variables can be transformed.
 Say you transform a random variable X by a function h(x), i.e. Z = f(X).
-The object ``RVtransformed`` stores the distribution of the original random variable X, its id and the inverse of the transformation function.
+The object ``RVtransformed`` stores the distribution of the original random variable X, its ID, the function h and the inverse of the transformation function.
 Implemented transformations for a real valued ``y`` are: ``X + y``, ``X - y``, ``X * y``, ``X / y``, ``inv(X)``, ``abs(X)``, ``exp(X)``, ``log(X)``, ``sqrt(X)`` and ``X^y``.